 How the on-chain recording layer differs from the audit cluster

-The Fairspin tfs aviator design adds an extra verification primitive that no other audit-set operator publishes: in addition to the HMAC-SHA256 commit-reveal scheme that every Crash-family build uses, Fairspin writes each Aviator-style round outcome (the crash multiplier) to a public TRC-20 transaction log.
+The Fairspin tfs aviator design adds an extra verification primitive that no other coverage operator publishes: in addition to the HMAC-SHA256 commit-reveal scheme that every Crash-family build uses, Fairspin writes each Aviator-style round outcome (the crash multiplier) to a public TRC-20 transaction log.
 Players can independently cross-reference the round outcome via blockchain explorer.

 - Pre-bet commitment: server seed SHA-256 hash published before the round, identical to cross-brand Aviator implementations.